katewhee/networking-course/_labs/http-server.md

 python http_server.py -f ./www
 ```

 Then all requests would be relative to the `www` folder.
 The previous request would try to access a file at `www/test.jpg`.
 The second change you need to make is adding a `--delay` flag.
-This will purposely delay the handling of a HTTP request for 5 seconds.
+This flag needs to purposely delay the handling of a HTTP request for 5 seconds.
 This flag is purely to help with testing your code and has no real-world benefit.

 Here is a demonstration of the server: